As a therapist, there are three main mistakes you’re likely to make with social media.

 Twitter is an especially good way to keep connected with other clinicians that you meet at workshops or conferences.
 Swapping business cards is nice, but it’s easy to lose contact.
 However, if you follow someone on Twitter (or they follow you), you’ll keep popping up in each other’s feed on occasion.
 This keeps the connection warm, and makes it easier to reestablish contact later.

 Plus, if you speak at a conference or workshop, you can put your Twitter in your professional bio.
 That’s an easy way to build followers and start to establish some credibility.

 If you read other guides on Twitter, they’ll sometimes talk about becoming a “thought leader” on Twitter.
 This is mostly hogwash.
-Nobody is going to suddenly offer you a book deal because you’ve got 50 followers, or even 5,000.
+Nobody is going to suddenly offer you a book deal because you’ve got 50 followers, or even 5,000 (get to 500,000 and maybe you’ll start getting offers, but that’s way beyond the scope of this guide.)
 Use Twitter as a tool to connect with your existing colleagues, and don’t worry too much about being a “thought leader.”

 Twitter In One Hour A Month